HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-5. What is our market penetration?
-That is, how many stores and cities are we currently in?
+**5. What is our market penetration?
+That is, how many stores and cities are we currently in?**

 2017 till date Maven Toys has a total of 50 stores spread across 29 cities.